gr3y6h0st/playwright/README.md

 3. Input the following commands (seperately) in your terminal to run tests using the Banyan Infrastructure website:
     - npx playwright test banyanTestPass.spec.ts --headed
     - npx playwright test banyanTestFail.spec.ts --headed

+4. After each command completes, you may review the test report manually by using the command:
+    - npx playwright show-report
+    - Note: Test Cases that experience failures should auto-run the above command by default.